trinidad/trinidad_lifecycle_extension/README.md

 ### WebApp Lifecycle Listener

-The very same rulez apply as for the Server Listener above except that we add listener classes under the `Trinidad::Lifecycle::WebApp` module e.g. :
+The very same rules apply as for the Server listeners above except that we add listener classes under the `Trinidad::Lifecycle::WebApp` module e.g. :

 ```ruby